By: William C. Head, DUI Lawyer Atlanta

 By demanding your own independent blood test, and at a location of your own choosing, this may help us win your DUI case.
 Call Bubba Head, Larry Kohn or Cory Yager for a FREE lawyer consultation.
 404-567-5515.

 Fewer than 2% of all drivers arrested for DUI in GA fail to REQUEST and get their own independent chemical tests performed, after they have submitted to the police officer’s DUI test of breath alcohol or blood drugs testing.
 When analysis of an independent test is done, only ethanol content should be evaluated, if you are only charged with DUI alcohol in your case.

-Call a DUI Lawyer who Specializes in DUI Defense
+Call a DUI Lawyer in Atlanta Who Is a DUI Specialist

 Call the law office of William C. Head, PC today and speak to one of our 24-hour lawyer specialists.
 404-567-5515 or 1-888-DUI-HEAD [1-888-384-4323].
 Or, e-mail DUI Specialist Bubba Head directly at email@example.com.